boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ## Compound classes

-CANOPUS ([*Dührkop et al.*](https://doi.org/10.1038/s41587-020-0740-8)) predicts the presense/absense of over 2500 _compound classes_.
+CANOPUS ([*Dührkop et al.*](https://doi.org/10.1038/s41587-020-0740-8)) predicts the presense/absense of more than 2500 _compound classes_.
 This covers a wide range from very general classes such as  "Lipids and lipid-like molecules" to very specific classes such as "Phosphatidylethanolamines", "Thiazolidines", or "7-alpha-hydroxysteroids".

 Most of the compound classes are based on the [ClassyFire ontology](https://doi.org/10.1186/s13321-016-0174-y).
 In contrast to ClassyFire however, CANOPUS predicts these classes solely based on the MS/MS spectrum.
 It can even predict the class if no molecular structure of this class is present in the molecular structure database searched by CSI:FingerID.
-It is important to note, that these compound classes do not follow the concept of attributing a compound to this  precursor or biosynthetic pathway.
+It is important to note, that these compound classes do not follow the concept of attributing a compound to its biosynthetic precursor or pathway.
 It categorizes similar compounds based on functional groups and common substructures.
-Only based on the MS/MS spectrum and without additional knowledge of the measured organism, it is not possible to assign this biochemical concept of a class - the same compound may be derived from different precursors.
+Only based on the MS/MS spectrum and without additional knowledge of the measured organism, it is not possible to assign this biochemical concept of a class - the same compound may be derived from different biosynthetic precursors.

 Additionally, CANOPUS predicts compound classes based on the categories from [NPClassifier](https://doi.org/10.1021/acs.jnatprod.1c00399).
 This classification system is more general, but may align better with the concept of biosynthetic pathway mapping.
 Note, that this is still not using taxonomic information and suggestions are solely based on the MS/MS data.